bsmith89/compbio-template/README.md

     -  When ipy kernels are subsequently started, the current working directory is changed to the root of the project (i.e. `cd ..`).

+### `matplotlibrc` ###
+A custom matplotlib profile for compbio projects.
+This lets me change particular components of matplotlib plotting in one place.
+All figures will have the same config.

 ### `fig/` ###
 Finished figures.
 "Publishable" output of analysis.